 Forced to Choose Between Celebration and Spiritual Beliefs

-Students and their families can find legal information about wearing eagle feathers at graduation on our website at https://www.narf.org/cases/graduation/.
+Students and their families can find resources and legal information about wearing eagle feathers at graduation at: https://www.narf.org/cases/graduation/.
 The page includes a brochure for school officials that would like to learn why these accommodation requests matter so much to their students.